Concepts from Future Past: Ford Mustang RSXFebruary 3rd, 2019

 Back in 1979, the Ford Mustang was in its third production generation, being built on the popular Fox platform, which was shared with many other less sporty vehicles, and gave the car its first ever sharp-edged design.
 Prior Mustangs were generally much more curvaceous.
-While some really liked the design of the Fox-body ‘Stang, we never really thought it was the sportiest of designs.
+While some really liked the design of the Fox-body ‘Stang, I never really thought it was the sportiest of designs.
 However, one Mustang concept from the era managed to take the sharp, straight lines of the Mustang and make it look pretty awesome.

 With a style that felt like a boyhood dream, the car felt like something that Knight Rider might drive.
 We love the enclosed front end and headlights which must have certainly improved airflow of the stock, and the funky see-through smoked doors were pretty slick as well.
 Though they were made out of plexi for the prototype, not the glass that the design called for.
 The car was nearly six inches shorter than stock, and about an inch wider, to help give it a more muscular look.